 How to Obtain a Medical Marijuana License in Vermont

-Once approved, you’ll have access to Vermont’s medical marijuana dispensaries!
+Once approved, you’ll have access to Vermont’s medical marijuana dispensaries and an exemption from retail taxes!

 Vermont Decriminalizes Cannabis